 - Being in the third trimester of pregnancy.

 - A major bleeding disorder or use of medicines to prevent blood clotting (blood thinners or anticoagulants).

 - Scar tissue from many previous abdominal surgeries.

 - Abnormal anatomy in the abdomen.

-In 5 to 10 out of 100 laparoscopic gallbladder surgeries in the United States, the surgeon needs to switch to an open surgical method that requires a larger incision.
+In 5 to 10 out of 100 laparoscopic gallbladder surgeries, the surgeon needs to switch to an open surgical method that requires a larger incision.
 1 Examples of problems that can require open rather than laparoscopic surgery include unexpected inflammation, scar tissue, injury, or bleeding.